 Astrobiology – Minor

-The Astrobiology minor at Montana State is designed to educate students in a field that covers varied scientific disciplines that contribute to the general understanding of life, the origin, past history and future of life on Earth, and the possible existence of life on other planetary environments.
+The Astrobiology minor at Montana State is designed to educate students in a field that covers varied scientific disciplines contributing to the general understanding of life.
+It explores the origin, past history and future of life on Earth and the possible existence of life elsewhere in the universe.

-Courses for the astrobiology minor come from astronomy, chemistry, physics evolution and philosophy, among other specialties.
+Courses for the astrobiology minor come from astronomy, chemistry, physics and philosophy, among other specialties.

 Learn from Experts